Professional Master's and PhD Program

 Curriculum

-Mandatory seminarsFinal paper seminar: it is always taught in the second semester of the first year.
-It is methodological in nature.
-The professor encourages discussion of the topics researched by reflecting on the methodological options and the theoretical references that can help to give consistency to each project.
-Tutorial seminar: it consists in preparing the thesis or product to be presented to the board of examiners, validated by the advisor in the last semester of the program.
+The Final Project Seminar is always taught in the second semester of the first year and is methodological in nature.
+The instructor encourages discussion of the topics researched by reflecting on the methodological options and the theoretical references that give consistency to each project.

-Flowchart of ideal distribution of disciplines:
+Flowchart of an ideal course distribution:

 1st year 1st semester 2nd semester

-History of Brazil (mand.)
+History of Brazil (required)

-Culture and Society (mand.)
+Culture and Society (required)

-Final Paper Seminar (mand.)
+Final Project Seminar (required)

 2nd year 3rd semester 4th semester